 Graduate courses were first offered online in 2005 through Engineering Distance Education.
 In 2012 this service became Engineering-LAS Online Learning, allowing courses in the College of Engineering and College of Liberal Arts and Sciences to be taught online.
 The ease of online education allows CCEE students to remain at home or near a job without necessarily coming to campus.

 In 2011, CCEE and other Iowa State engineering departments began collaborating on an interdisciplinary, comprehensive curriculum on wind energy, known as the Wind Energy Initiative.
 Iowa State soon became the first U.S. institution to offer a PhD program in wind energy.
-Iowa State partners with other U.S. universities to offer a wind energy minor.
 The goal of the Wind Energy Initiative is to set the nation’s achievement of 20 percent energy produced from wind by 2030.

 Past Civil Engineering Heads/Department Chairs